lusakasa/saka-key/README.md

 2. It's not Vim.
 Aesthetics matter and graphical menus takes preference over text configuration.
 It's friendly to non-developers.
 You shouldn't need a tutorial, but there is one.

 3. It's engineered for configurability.
 Developers define options with JSON.
-This JSON is used to genereate the Options Page.
+This JSON is used to generate the Options Page.
 Changes to options automatically propogate to all tabs.
 Options are organized into _profiles_, which are easy to switch between.
 Sensible default profiles are built-in.
 Options can be exported and imported.

 4. It's built with modern tools: ES6+, Webpack, Preact.